 Replace the Refrigerator Compressor

-A compressor is one of the most vital parts in your fridge, moving refrigerant throughout the entire appliance's system.
-If it looks like the compressor looks okay but isn't starting, replace the start device and/or overload.
+The compressor moves refrigerant throughout the entire system.
+If the compressor looks functional but isn't starting, replace the start device and/or overload.
 If it's locked up or runs without compressing refrigerant, then the entire part needs to be replaced.
-In this case, it's recommended that you call a service technician because the job will require the recovery and recharge of refrigerant.
+In this case, it's recommended that you call a service technician, as the job will require the recovery and recharge of refrigerant.

 shop all refrigerator compressors